miute/icupy/README.md

 1. If on Windows or ICU is located in a non-regular place, set the `ICU_ROOT` environment variable to the root of the ICU installation.

-1. Cloning the repository and using pip to install.
+1. Installing from PyPI:

+    ```bash
+    pip install icupy
+    ```

+    Alternatively, installing from the git repository:

     ```bash
     git clone --recursive https://github.com/miute/icupy.git